palletoon/coding_bat_js/warmup-1/sleepIn/README.md

 }
  ```

-The output is always `true` excpet in one case, so I shortened it.
+The output is always `true` excpet in one case, so I shortened the program.
 ```js
 const sleepIn = (weekday, vacation) => {
     // first, check if it's a weekday or not